LagoVista/docs/Messaging/IncomingMessages.md

 ...more details coming soon...

-Incoming Messages are Messages that are received from a Listener.
+Incoming Messages are messages that are received from a Listener.